EziamakaNV/Jumga/README.md

 The currency parameters can have any of this values -
 NGN: Nigeria, GHS: Ghana, GBP: United Kingdom and KES: Kenya

+Once payment is confirmed via the webhook, the breakdown is carried out split according to requirements using the file called 'businessConfig.js' in the root folder.
+This is then stored in the 'breakDowns' table

+### GET '/api/v1/seller'
+- An endpoint to get a list of all sellers

+### GET '/api/v1/paymentForSeller'
+- An endpoint to get a list of all payments for the sellers

+### GET '/api/v1/merchandise'
+- An endpoint to get a list of all merchandise
+All merchandise have their prices in NGN, GBP, GHS and KES and have been assigned to sellers

+### GET '/api/v1/breakDown'
+- An endpoint to get a list of all payment break downs for merchandise transactions The breakdown links to the 'paymentForSeller'.
+There can only be breakdowns for successful transactions

+### GET '/api/v1/dispatchRider'
+- An endpoint to get a list of all dispatch riders
+The dispatch Riders are seeded when the server starts up.

+### GET '/api/v1/sellerDispatch'
+- An endpoint to get a list of the details of all dispatch riders assigned to sellers Riders are assigned to sellers as soon as the seller is created.

+### GET '/api/v1/sellerActivationPayment'
+- An endpoint to get a list of payments made to activate sellers

 ## Author